 Do you want to be healed?

 Jesus asks this question of a lame man sitting by a pool on the Sabbath (John 5:1-17).
 The pool at Bethesda in Aramaic means “House of Mercy.”
-The lame and sick loiter around the pool, anxiously waiting for the waters to agitate, poised to be the first in the center of the pool when it spontaneously bubbles, an action which was known to heal infirmities.
+The lame and sick loiter around the pool.
+They anxiously wait for the waters to agitate, poised to be the first in the center of the pool when it spontaneously bubbles.
+The bubbling pool is known to heal infirmities.

 The answer the lame man gives Jesus interestingly evades the question: I have no one to put me into the pool when the water is stirred up, and while I am going, another steps down before me (Jn.
 5:7).
 I find it interesting that his first response to Jesus’ question isn’t an enthusiastic Yes but a despondent I have no one.
-He is alone at the pool, waiting for decades for healing, and as he waits he quite possibly grows bitter and jealous.
-The physical suffering he endures leads to an internal degradation of his heart and he is blind as well as lame in this moment, blind to the Savior standing right in front of him.
+He is alone at the pool, waiting for decades for healing, and as he waits he grows bitter and jealous.
+The physical suffering he endures leads to an internal degradation of his heart.
+He is blind as well as lame in this moment, blind to the Savior standing right in front of him.

 Will the world relieve us of our past?

 Our world is broken.
-Suffering and issues of mental and physical health will always be a part of it until Jesus returns and creates all things new, and yet, God is actively recreating it right in front of our eyes.
-He offers healing to the blind and lame, brings peace to agitated souls, and offers the thirsty a drink of living water.
+Suffering and issues of mental and physical health will always be a part of it until Jesus returns and creates all things new.
+At the same time, God is actively recreating it right in front of our eyes.
+He heals the blind and lame, brings peace to agitated souls, and offers the thirsty a drink of living water.

 When trauma and suffering lead to bitterness and isolation, we can give the Devil a foothold in our life.
 We might find ourselves cut off from our art or putting it on the side because pursuing it doesn’t fit with our perception of pastor, leader, or parent.
 You are a unique creature made in the image of God and embracing your identity both as a child of God and an artist is a threat to the Enemy.
 Remember: we are engaged in a spiritual battle not against the rulers of this world, but the spiritual forces of evil (Eph.
 6:12).